Shinji Kagawa: Return to Dortmund

 On 31 August 2014, Kagawa officially returned to his former club, Borussia Dortmund, for an undisclosed fee thought to be around £6.5 million and signing a contract until 30 June 2018.
-He was assigned the shirt number 7 which was vacated by Jonas Hofmann who had left Dortmund to 1.
-FSV Mainz 05 on loan.
+He was assigned the shirt number 7 which was vacated by Jonas Hofmann who had left Dortmund to Mainz 05 on loan.
 On his return debut, Kagawa scored a goal and set up another to help Dortmund win 3–1 against SC Freiburg.

 On 14 July 2017, Kagawa extended his contract with Dortmund until 2020.

 In the first half of the 2018–19 season, a combination of injury and coach Lucien Favre's preference to play Marco Reus as a central attacking midfielder meant Kagawa played just four times for Dortmund.
 That led to Kagawa joining Turkish club Beşiktaş on loan for the remainder of the season.

 Real Zaragoza

 On 9 August 2019, Kagawa completed a transfer to Real Zaragoza of Spain's Segunda División, penning a two-year contract.
 He debuted for the club on 17 August 2019, in the 2019–20 Segunda División opening match against Tenerife at La Romareda, which Zaragoza won 2–0.
 Eight days later, he scored his first goal in a 1–1 draw against Ponferradina.

 On 2 October 2020, Kagawa's contract was terminated by Zaragoza.